3

 • 4

 How do I handle this situation in the garden site to make it fit the SE model? -- Well, one way you don't do it is by posting rebuttals, and then the other user posts a rebuttal to your rebuttal, and so on.
 That's what happens in forums and debates, and that's what SE is not.
-Sep 11, 2013 at 20:58
+Commented Sep 11, 2013 at 20:58

 6 Answers 6